Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: The Lie superalgebra over

 The subspace $V_2$ is determined by the collection \eqref{coll} such that $f_i=0$ for $i=1,2,3$.
 We will identify this space with $\Omega^0(3)\otimes \fsl(2)$, by setting

-Eqs. \eqref{gamma1} imply that the subspaces $V_1$ and $V_2$ commute with each other whereas the brackets of two collections from $V_2$ is in our notation of the form
+where $\alpha\in\Omega^0(3)$, $a,b,c\in\Cee$.
+Equations~\eqref{gamma1} imply that the subspaces $V_1$ and $V_2$ commute with each other whereas the brackets of two collections from $V_2$ is in our notation of the form

-Concerning $V_3$, we have the following three natural possibilities for it: in all three cases we take $f_i=f_i(u)$ for all $i$, whereas for the $\alpha_s$, we select one of the following:
+Concerning $V_3$, we have the following three natural ways to describe it: in all three cases we take $f_i=f_i(u)$ for all $i$, whereas for the $\alpha_s$, we select one of the following:

-In cases (a) and (b), we get two embeddings $\fvect(3)\subset \fm\fb(3|8)_\ev$.
-For $p=2$ when case (c) is not defined we select any one of these cases, case (a) for definiteness.

-For $p\neq 2$, the case (c) is, however, more convenient to simplify the brackets.
+\underline{For $p\neq 2$}, the case (c) is more convenient to simplify the brackets.
 Thus, we identify $V_3$ with $\fvect(3)$, by means of the mapping

-The actions of $D_f$ on the subspace $V_1$ (as on the space $2$-forms) and $V_2$ (as on the space $\cF\otimes\fsl(2)$ of $\fsl(2)$-valued functions) are natural.
-The bracket of the elements $D_f$ is, however, notably different from the usual bracket thanks to an extra term:
+The actions of $D_f$ on the subspace $V_1$ (as on the space of $2$-forms) and $V_2$ (as on the space $\cF\otimes\fsl(2)$ of $\fsl(2)$-valued functions) are natural.
+The bracket of two elements if the form $D_f$ is, however, quite different from the usual bracket thanks to an extra term:

 Consider now the odd part: $\fm\fb(3|8)_\od$.
 We have $p(F_1)=p(F_2)=\ev$, and hence

 Let $V_4$ consist of collections \eqref{coll} with $f_i=0$.
 We identify $V_4$ with $\Omega^0(3)\vvol^{-1/2}\otimes \Cee^2$, by setting